graysky2/profile-sync-daemon/README.md

 ## Custom Browsers
 You can install new browser definitions or overrides to existing configurations (e.g. for configurations not supported by the official versions) in `$XDG_CONFIG_HOME/psd/browsers`.
 For examples of browser configurations look at the definitions in the `common/browsers` directory which contains all official browser definitions provided by graysky2 in the original version of this.

+## Installing this fork
+[@felipec](https://github.com/felipec) has created an aur package to install this fork at [https://aur.archlinux.org/packages/profile-sync-daemon-user/](https://aur.archlinux.org/packages/profile-sync-daemon-user).

+For other operating systems see the included INSTALL text document (unchanged compared to graysky2's version).

 Original README.md:

 # Profile-sync-daemon